Emily-McNett/Machine-Learning-Portfolio/README.md

 # Machine-Learning Portfolio
 Programs Created in Machine Learning (MSCS 335) During the Spring 2025 Semester

-Each folder contains the commented code, data, and an individual README with a more thorough expantion of the program.
+Each folder contains the commented code, data (if file sizes allowed), and an individual README with a more thorough expantion of the program.
 Basic descriptions of each program's technique and purpose as well as the links to the program's folder can be found below.

 ## KMeans Clustering for Yarn Selection
 ### Machine Learning Technique